GautierBlandin/context-gpt/style.md

 ## Functions

 - Do not put more than 2 arguments in a function.
 Instead, put the arguments in a single object.
-- Prefer the `function` keyword for top-level functions, including for React components
+- Prefer the `function` keyword for top-level functions
 - Prefer the `const` keyword for local (nested) functions

 ## Classes